zspinelli/EvalForms/README.md

 - I use pyside so much for personal projects that I keep it as a global site package.
 The script design reflects this.
 - I have not tested it in a venv scenario.
 - I do not know if this script functions correctly on mac or linux.

+addendum aug/11/2023:
+i havent used this project personally in over a year. all my personal qt projects have migrated to the c++ version for better concurrency mechanics. everything above is left for posterity and i consider this project on indefinite hiatus. i may return to it eventually but i dont such in any predictable term of future.